TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink/Index.rst

    Description
-         If this value is present, it's prepended with a "#" and placed after any internal url to another page in TYPO3.
+         If this value is present, it's prepended with a "#" and placed after any internal URL to another page in TYPO3.

          This is used create a link, which jumps from one page directly the section on another page.